SoSAFE! Information for Parents and Carers

 Private Helpers

-There are two categories of private helper, a private helper who can help to wash or wipe private parts (intimate care) and a private helper who can help to stop private parts from hurting (medical professional).
+There are two categories of private helpers: a private helper who can assist with washing or wiping private parts (intimate care) and a private helper who can help stop private parts from hurting (medical professional).

 Parents/carers are often private helpers for their child, as are staff supporting the learner with intimate care at school.
-We believe that it is important to limit the number of private helpers involved with the intimate care of a young person to maintain their dignity and to develop understanding that not everybody who they come into contact is able to complete intimate care.
+We believe it is important to limit the number of private helpers involved in the intimate care of a young person to maintain their dignity and to develop an understanding that not everyone they come into contact with is able to provide intimate care.

 At Cann Bridge, each learner has 4 helpers within their class.
 No other person within the school will complete intimate care.
 Learners will be supported to identify their private helpers.
-We would advise, where possible, the number of private helpers outside of school are limited.
+We would advise, where possible, that the number of private helpers outside of school is limited.

 Public and Private

-Learners are taught the meaning of public and private places and learn that some spaces are public (accessible to everybody) and some are private (a place where others can’t see or hear them doing private things) when they close the door e.g. the bathroom, bedroom etc.
+Learners are taught the meaning of public and private places.
+They learn that some spaces are public (accessible to everybody), while others are private (a place where others cannot see or hear them doing private things), such as the bathroom, bedroom, etc.

-Learners will learn that using the toilet or having a bath is private so should be done in a private space.
+Learners will learn that using the toilet or having a bath is private, so these activities should be done in a private space.

-Private things relate to private parts of the body, and often includes washing, cleaning, dealing with menstruation or getting dressed but it could also include masturbating or intercourse which would be discussed with learners individually should the need arise.
-It is important not to tell our learners that masturbating is wrong, but we must make sure learners know it needs to be done in a private space while on their own.
+Private things relate to private parts of the body and often include washing, cleaning, dealing with menstruation, or getting dressed.
+However, it could also include masturbating or intercourse, which would be discussed with learners individually should the need arise.
+It is important not to tell our learners that masturbating is wrong, but we must make sure learners know that it should be done in a private space while they are alone.

 Consent